RuizhangZhou/aachen-termin-bot/README.md

 ## Arkaden Termin
 [https://t.me/ArkadenTermin](https://t.me/ArkadenTermin)

 This channel is exclusively for Arkaden Termin.
-Instant notifications will be sent to the channel once appointment slots become available.
+Instant notifications will be sent to the channel once appointment slots become available.(I'm running on my machine locally, I will close the machine after I get a termin(09.2024))

 ## SuperC Termin